 Update on monkeypox and vaccinations in New Orleans

-Other sites may have more availability.
-For more information, call 211 or visit the Louisiana Department of Health’s monkeypox page for current eligibility and a list of vaccination sites.
-Make sure to call ahead to confirm an appointment before visiting any vaccination site.
+Other sites may have more vaccine availability.
+For more information on upcoming popup vaccination events and sites, call 211 or visit the Louisiana Department of Health’s monkeypox page.
+Make sure to call ahead to confirm an appointment before visiting a clinic site.

 If you have any new lesions, sores, or rashes, contact your primary care provider right away to get tested.
 If your primary care provider is at CrescentCare or you don’t currently have a provider, we can help.
 Call us at 504-821-2601 for testing information.
 The test involves swabbing lesions, so you must have lesions present in order to be tested.